symbol/symbol-docs/source/concepts/transfer-transaction.rst

 Transfer Transaction
 #####################

-.. warning:: The configuration presented is NOT intended to be used on the public network.
-These are the parameters used for the Catapult Testnet version (MIJIN_TEST).

 .. _transfer-transaction:

 Transfer transaction is used to send :doc:`mosaics <mosaic>` between two :doc:`accounts <account>`.
-It can hold a message of length ``1024``.
+It can hold a message of length 1024.

 .. figure:: ../resources/images/guides-transactions-transfer.png
     :align: center